IanBellomy/Pair/readme.md

 Add an event listener for when the layers' _frames_ contact starts or ends.
 The function returns an index which can be used to remove the listener later.

-*NOTE*: Handlers will be called regardless of whether drag and drop is enabled, and regardless of whether a layer is dragged.
+*Note*: Handlers will be called regardless of whether drag and drop is enabled, and regardless of whether a layer is dragged.

-*NOTE*: Layers' scale and rotation does NOT affect a layers' frame!
+*Note*: Layers' scale and rotation does NOT affect a layers' frame!
 (This module does not perform pixel-based collision detection or geometric box collision detection.)